Formcord - Why I built this as an npm package

 Turning It Into a Package

-- Keep it small, honest, and predictable
+- Keep it small and easy to understand

 The Best Part